f5devcentral/f5-agility-labs-nginx/docs/class10/module7/lab2/lab2.rst

 JWT is based on OAuth and OIDC.
 Keycloak is the OAuth Authorization Server.
 Keycloak is already configured to issue JWT token for developers.

-.. warning :: Currently, NMS ACM does not support multi authentication mechanisms on the same API-Proxy.
+.. warning :: Currently, NMS ACM does not support multiple authentication mechanisms on the same API-Proxy.
 We must remove the APIKEY policy before enabling the JWT policy.

 Clean-up APIKEY configuration
 =============================